Holding Redlich Aboriginal and Torres Strait Islander Scholarship

 You may need to upload supporting documentation that shows your:

-- financial circumstances (Centrelink statements, tax statements, etc.)
+- financial circumstances (Centrelink statements, ATO statements, family income, etc.)

 - Aboriginal and Torres Strait Islander status